Jekyll One

 :data-images: "pages/image-1.jpg, Description 1, "pages/image-2.jpg, Description 2"

-The group parameter group for the lightbox block lightbox:: is optional.
-If no group parameter is given for a block, the related images are treated as standalone.
+The group parameter for the lightbox:: macro is optional.
+If you do not set a group, the images are treated as standalone — that is, the user cannot slide between them.

 Lightbox block for standalone images